 Review Papers

-These papers synthesize existing literature on a particular topic.
+These papers summarize existing literature on a particular topic.
 Review papers summarize current knowledge, identify trends, and often suggest areas for future research.
-They’re ideal for providing a comprehensive overview of a subject.
+They’re ideal for providing a complete overview of a subject.

 Poster Presentations

-Each type of conference paper serves a unique purpose in the academic discourse.
+Each type of conference paper serves a unique purpose in academic research.
 Choosing the right format for your research ensures effective communication and contributes to the ongoing development of knowledge in your field.

 Do Conferences Give Notification of Rejection?